livingdocsIO/documentation/contribution-guidelines/style-guides/commonJS.md

 # Export the module
 module.exports =

-  # Keep exported methods short so readers can get a glance at the
+  # Keep exported functions short so readers can get a glance at the
   # module's signature quickly.
   createDocument: ({foo, bar}, cb) ->
     db.connection.transaction (trx) ->